Packjackisback/osdev-jam/jams/batches/osdev/part-1/en-US.md

 part: "part-1"
 batch: 'osdev'
 totalParts: 'total number of parts in the jam'
-title: 'your title'
+title: 'Operating Systems Development'
-description: 'a quick description!'
+description: 'From 0 to an operating system.'
-contributor: 'your GitHub username'
+contributor: 'packjackisback'
 contributorSlackID: 'your Slack ID'
 thumbnail: 'thumbnail image link'
 timeEstimate: ''
-difficulty: '(Beginner, Intermediate, Difficult)'
+difficulty: 'Difficult'
 keywords: 'a, list, of, keywords separated by comma space'
 presentation: 'link to figma slides'
 presentationPlay: 'link to figma slides in presentation mode'